Clarkhilly/Dexter_AI_Netlify/README.md

 # AI-Chatbot using Gemini API
-This is an opportunity to chat with Lebron James, built with the Gemini API, leveraging Vanilla JavaScript, HTML, and CSS for a seamless, interactive user experience.
+This is an opportunity to chat with Dexter Morgan, built with the Gemini API, leveraging Vanilla JavaScript, HTML, and CSS for a seamless, interactive user experience.

 ## Features:
 AI-Powered: Utilizes Gemini API for advanced conversational abilities.